samsonjs/strftime/Readme.md

      of UTC and a minus sign for those west of UTC, hours and minutes follow each padded to 2 digits and with no delimiter between them

 For more detail see `man 3 strftime` as the format specifiers should behave identically.
 If behaviour differs please [file a bug](https://github.com/samsonjs/strftime/issues/new).

+Any specifier can be modified with `-`, `_`, or `0` as well, as in Ruby.
+Using `%-` will omit any leading zeroes or spaces, `%_` will force spaces for padding instead of the default, and `%0` will force zeroes for padding.
+There's some redundancy here as `%-d` and `%e` have the same result, but it solves some awkwardness with formats like `%l`.

 Contributors
 ============